salman-abedin/bolt/README.md

 # Features

--  A whitelist to generate a personalized search list
+-  A **paths** file to generate a personalized search list

--  A blacklist to filter out irrelevant matches
+-  A **filters** file to filter out irrelevant matches

--  A monitoring script to update the whitelist in real-time
+-  A monitoring script to update the search list in real-time

 -  A custom launch script to easily define launch programs (unlike **xdg-open**)